 PAUL EHRLICH: Because you can make a lot of money if you control the oil, if you invade a country, and then — as Kellogg Brown got most of the contracts.
 But, after all, we haven’t rebuilt Iraq, but we’ve taken the taxpayers’ money from Americans in gigantic quantities.
 While our bridges are falling into the rivers, we are paying this crooked company to try and rebuild Iraq, which it isn’t doing, but it’s getting the money.
 It isn’t rocket science.
 I mean, come on.

-AMY GOODMAN: You know, Professor Ehrlich, the Guardian newspaper reporting experts are stunned by the Arctic ice loss, that, amazingly enough, an area almost twice as big as England disappears last week alone.
+AMY GOODMAN: You know, Professor Ehrlich, The Guardian newspaper reporting experts are stunned by the Arctic ice loss, that, amazingly enough, an area almost twice as big as England disappears last week alone.
 At the same time, environmentalists criticizing the BBC for canceling a TV special on climate change called Planet Relief, with a very interesting quote of the Newsnight editor, Peter Barron, recently saying, "It is absolutely not the BBC’s job to save the planet."

 PAUL EHRLICH: I’m glad to hear that the BBC is very much like Fox News.
 You know, lie for money.
 I mean, who knows why they’re doing it.
 But, I mean, we need leadership in this world.
 There is no leadership coming out of Washington on any important issue that’s facing our country today.
 And, of course, you had old Blair over there in England.

 In Australia, where Bush is now, of course, they have an even bigger idiot as their premier, John Howard.
 Howard’s building coal-fired power plants, while Australia is in the middle of one of the worst droughts in their entire history, and Australia has superb solar power scientists.
-And Anne and I have been trying to persuade them for twenty years to turn Canbury into a fully electric solar town and then sell the technology to the Chinese.
+And Anne and I have been trying to persuade them for 20 years to turn Canbury into a fully electric solar town and then sell the technology to the Chinese.
 George Shultz was talking about the problems of what do you do about the Chinese coal.
 If Howard and people like him had promoted solar power and showed that it worked in a place like Australia, they could very easily have sold that power system to the Chinese, and they could be deploying a solar system now, rather than trying to repeat the Victorian Industrial Revolution, which has led to a lot of the horrors we have today.

 AMY GOODMAN: I bumped into Robert Kennedy on the plane yesterday, who wrote Crimes of Nature, and asked him about what he feels the solutions for climate change are.
 Interestingly, he said two issues.
 One is taking on media consolidation, and the other is campaign finance reform, not usually thought as a scientific issue.